 If your baby has a health condition, such as lung problems or a cold, be sure to talk to the doctor.
 Depending on your baby’s health, you may need to postpone the trip.
 If your baby has an ear infection or a cold, the doctor may suggest giving your baby a pain reliever for ear pain associated with pressure changes.

 Something else to keep in mind is that airplanes have low oxygen levels.
 This does not cause problems with healthy people.
 But if your baby has a breathing problem, the doctor may want your baby to have supplemental oxygen.

 There are many factors to consider if you are planning on traveling abroad.
 Check the

-for specific information about the country you are traveling to.
+for specific information about the country to which you are traveling.
 Also, talk to the doctor to find out if your baby needs any additional vaccinations.

 Where should you sit?
 Some people recommend sitting in the bulkhead seats because they offer more room.
 If you are going on a long flight and need a bassinet (which the airline supplies), the bulkhead seats can accommodate it.
 You can always get advice about seating from the airline staff when you book your reservations.